 In a theological sense, the word Exegesis is used to denote an approach to interpreting Bible passages utilizing critical analysis.
 It is the thorough investigation of Biblical text, within their various contexts, to discover their original meaning.
-The word 'exegesis' itself comes from a Greek word meaning 'to lead out of.'
-It is the opposite of eisegesis, which means to 'read into' a particular text.
+The word itself comes from a Greek word delineating 'to lead out of.'
+It is the opposite of Eisegesis, which means to 'read into' a particular text.
 In its modern usage, Exegesis means a critical interpretation of text, whether or not it comes from the Scriptures.

 Two different types of exegesis exists.
 The first is called Rational and the second is called Revealed.
-Revealed exegesis states that God's Spirit is the inspiration behind the writers of the Bible.
+Revealed states that God's Spirit is the inspiration behind the writers of the Bible.
 This means the Biblical words found within its pages are written under the divine inspiration of God and convey his perfect will for mankind.
-Rational exegesis states the authors of the books of the Bible were using their own creative minds (without any influence from God) to compose their writings.
+Rational states the authors of the books of the Bible were using their own creative minds (without any influence from God) to compose their writings.

 Taken together, the two types of Exegesis state that some can study God's word believing he himself was the inspiration behind it while others study the Scriptures from the point of view that it is just a mere collection of made up stories, myths, tall tales, etc.

-21. Because prophecy was not brought at any time by human will, but the holy men of God spoke as they were moved by the Holy Spirit.
-(2Peter 1:21)
+21. Because prophecy was not brought at any time by human will, but the holy men of God spoke as they were moved by the Holy Spirit (2Peter 1:21)